Kokoszsz/Python-programs/Python programs/README.md

 6. When the algorithm finishes, the shortest path will be highlighted in purple cells.
 If there is no path, a message informing about this will be displayed.

-The "clear" button erases the current grid.
+The "erase" button erases the current grid.
 The "random" button randomly arranges the cells on the grid.